verana-labs/verifiable-trust-vpr-spec/spec.md

 In an [[ref: VPR]], any [[ref: corporation]] can create an `Ecosystem` entry to represent an [[ref: ecosystem]] it controls.
 Each `Ecosystem` entry MUST provide, at a minimum:

-- an ecosystem controlled resolvable [[ref: DID]];
+- an ecosystem controlled resolvable [[ref: VID]];
 - one or more [[ref: ecosystem governance framework]] document(s);
 - zero or more [[ref: credential schemas]].

-The Verifiable Public Registry (VPR) is agnostic to the specific DID methods used.
+The Verifiable Public Registry (VPR) is agnostic to the specific VID methods used.
 Trust resolution is performed externally, outside the VPR, allowing flexibility and interoperability across ecosystems.

 ```plantuml